SLu1729/DivinationLogger/DivinationLogger/README.md

-# Faster Fast Mode
+# Divination Logger

-This is a simple mod that disables Permanent Injuries and replaces them with an increased cost to remove the injuries.
+This is a simple mod automatically logs divinations whenever you enter town.

 Any suggestions will be greatly appreciated.